-Individual/group sessions for outpatient mental

-Outpatient physical therapy and speech/language pathology (does not include supervised exercise therapy for PAD, occupational therapy or cardiac and pulmonary rehabilitation).
-Requires prior authorization, approval in advance, to be o You have the option of getting these services through an in-person visit or by telehealth.
-If you treatment program counseling)
+- Individual/group sessions for outpatient mental health services - Individual/group sessions for outpatient substance abuse services (does not include opioid treatment program counseling) - Individual/group sessions for outpatient psychiatric services - Outpatient physical therapy and speech/language pathology (does not include supervised exercise therapy for PAD, occupational therapy or cardiac and pulmonary rehabilitation).
+Requires prior authorization, approval in advance, to be covered. - You have the option of getting these services through an in-person visit or by telehealth.
+If you